Announcing: the Foxglove SDK

 At the core of the SDK is the foxglove Rust crate, responsible for:

-• Context management for writing to MCAP files and the Foxglove app.
+• Context management for writing to MCAP files and streaming live data to the Foxglove app.

 • Buffering and connection management for the WebSocket server.